 About Mobility Matters

 It is the mission of Mobility Matters to give fitness professionals and clinicians the finest exercise programming system to help older adults prevent falls, maximize physical function, and achieve physical vitality, well-being and happiness.

 Building Independence - One Step At A Time!

 We developed Mobility Matters from the knowledge gained working with thousands of older adults living in the community.
-Over that time, we have helped men and women of all fitness levels lower their risk for falls, improve physical function and build confidence.
+Over that time, we have helped people of all fitness levels lower their risk for falls, improve physical function and build confidence.
 And, for this age group, those changes are all directly related to being able to live healthy and happy lives.
 We'd like to share this knowledge with you and together, we can Make The Golden Years Great!

 Christian “Chris” Thompson, Ph.D.
 Creator of Mobility Matters

 Chris is an Associate Professor in the Department of Kinesiology at the University of San Francisco, an affiliate researcher in Neurology at UCSF Medical Center, and the owner of Thompson Fitness Solutions, LLC.
 He has published scientific articles on exercise programming for older adults in peer-reviewed journals such as Translational Journal of the ACSM, Medicine and Science in Sports and Exercise, Journal of Aging and Physical Activity, and Journal of Applied Research.

 Currently, Christian is engaged in numerous research and community projects investigating exercise programming for falls prevention in older adults.
 These projects, including Brain Body Trainer (neuroscape.ucsf.edu) and Always Active (www.alwaysactive.org) have been externally funded by the National Institutes of Health, San Francisco Department of Aging and Adult Services and Kaiser Permanente's Community Benefit Foundation.
 These efforts resulted in Christian receiving the Outstanding Young Researcher Award from the Council on Aging and Adult Development in 2009 and provide research opportunities for his undergraduate students at USF.